avcorrado/sparse-checkout-example/README.md

 # Sparse-Checkout Example Repo

 This repository is an example of a file layout that works well with the sparse-checkout file.
+Forked from github blog, this adds extra features such as bash selection and prompts.

 ## When cloning this repository